 First of all, making a place your own is a process that costs a lot of time and money.
 You would have to make sure you can get the time off from work or to be able to complete the work before you start, both of which are unlikely to happen when you’re only just getting started in Germany.
 To give you an example, most unfurnished apartments aren’t only lacking light fixtures, but also a functional kitchen.
 While you could slap in the cheapest kitchen from Ikea, it really ramps up the investment necessary to make it a net positive investment compared to getting started with a fully furnished apartment.
 You really do need to do everything yourself, from cabinets to connecting the plumbing.

 As you’ll probably arrive with just your suitcase and a relatively small number of belongings, you’ll also have to acquire your own furniture once the apartment is at the point where you can move in.
 Of course, you can purchase the essentials and supplement it every month, it will take quite a while before you’re at the level of quality you could be coming home to in a furnished apartment.
 Additionally, if something breaks or is simply worn out, you’re going to have to go out of pocket, rather than having the landlord simply replace something with a new piece of furniture of similar quality at no expense to you.

 So, now that you’ve done all this work to make the place your own and you’re planning to move to a bigger place or even on buying a place, you’ll now have to make sure that the apartment is brought back to its original state.
 That means that, unless the landlord or a new tenant wants to buy it from you, you’ll have to remove that kitchen, flooring and furniture you spent so much time on!
 Did you paint the walls?
 The landlord will even ask you to paint all the wall white again!
-So, if you’re an expat who is in Germany for an undecided period of time, a furnished apartment in cities like Berlin, Munich, Frankfurt or Hamburg is an easier and safer choice for you!
+So, if you’re an expat who is in Germany for an undecided period of time, finding fully furnished apartments for rent in Berlin, Munich, Frankfurt or Hamburg is an easier and safer choice for you!